Installation

 Each release ships a SHA256SUMS file.
 Verify the integrity of the binary before running it — see Verifying release binaries.

-Certeasy uses a work directory for runtime files (SQLite database, TLS cache, logs).
+Certeasy uses a work directory for runtime files (SQLite database, TLS cache, logs, identifiers).
 The default locations are:

 - Windows: